Gklimo/biographica_task/README.md

 3. **Add Metadata Logging**:
    - Track each ETL run with details such as records processed and any errors encountered.

-4. **Enhance Error Handling**:
+4. **Airflow/Dagster orchestration**:
-   - Add retry logic for failed downloads or database operations.
+   - For advanced scheduling, monitoring, and error handling.

 5. **Expand Testing**:
-   - Implement more integration tests and load unit tests
+   - Implement more unit tests for data load and create integration tests.

 6. **Environmental Variables**:
-   - To make the pipeline more configurable and flexible
+   - To make the pipeline more configurable and flexible.

 7. **Cloud Deployment**:
-   - Explore deploying the pipeline on cloud platforms like AWS to enable automation
+   - Explore deploying the pipeline on cloud platforms like AWS to enable automation.